Theodor Waitz

 Theodor Waitz (17 March 1821 – 21 May 1864) was a German psychologist and anthropologist.
-His research in psychology brought him into touch with anthropology, and he will be best remembered by his monumental work in six volumes, Die Anthropologie der Naturvölker ("The anthropology of peoples that live close to nature").
+His research in psychology brought him into touch with anthropology, and he is best known for his monumental work in six volumes, Die Anthropologie der Naturvölker ("The anthropology of peoples that live close to nature").

 Biography

 Waitz was born at Gotha and educated at the universities of Leipzig and Jena.
 He made philosophy, philology and mathematics his chief studies, and in 1848 he was appointed associate professor of philosophy at the University of Marburg (full professor, 1862).
 He was a severe critic of the philosophy of Fichte, Schelling and Hegel, and considered psychology to be the basis of all philosophy.
 He died in Marburg.

 Theorizing boredom

-Theodor Waitz contributed significantly as an affective psychologist, particularly in the field of conceptualizing boredom.According to Waitz, boredom was about flow of thoughts.
+Theodor Waitz contributed significantly as an affective psychologist, particularly in the field of conceptualizing boredom.
+According to Waitz, boredom was about flow of thoughts.
 As one thought begets another, expectations on where this thought is moving towards are generated.
 Boredom arises when those expectations are not met.
 Boredom is basically associated with a break in the expected flow of thoughts because of a mismatch between expected and actual mental activity.